shopware/docs/guides/plugins/plugins/checkout/cart/tax-provider.md

 ## Registering the tax provider in the DI container

-After you've created your tax provider, you need to register it in the DI container.
+After you have created your tax provider, you need to register it in the DI container.
 To do so, you need to create a new service in the `services.xml` file and tag the service as `shopware.tax.provider`.

 {% code title="<plugin root>/src/Resources/config/services.xml" %}